D4vidH4mm3r/tetris-robot/README.md

+NOTE: The readme is currently outdated.
+I don't have Cultris available right now and am just rewriting parts of this for fun.

 This is a very basic AI for some Tetris-like game.

 The basic logic of the game (only a subset is implemented) needed by the AI is in Block and Board.